Sample Resignation Letter When Leaving to Care for Children

 Since coming back to work full time three weeks ago, I have had a difficult time balancing my work and life roles.
 I have also not found childcare that I am completely happy with and this is adding to my stress.

-I have appreciated my ten years with Stirling and will certainly consider working here again, depending on your needs when I come back into the workforce.
+I have appreciated my ten years with Stirling and will certainly consider working with the company again, depending on your needs when I come back into the workforce.
 I will long remember the kindness and generosity with which you treated me throughout the pregnancy and during my leaves.

 I hope that you will remember me and my work with appreciation and a positive spirit.
 Please stay in touch when I am no longer working here.